How to change the fill color of Photoshop custom shapes in Photoshop CC / CS6 etc (such as color / gradient etc)

 You can set the fill to a solid color for the artwork layer.
 You can use any of the colors from the swatches displayed as well as add any swatches sets available.

-You can set the color to a gradient, select any of the items included in the palette.
+You can set the custom shape color to a Photoshop gradient (check out how to install them), select any of the items included in the palette.
 You can 1000s of additional presets such as our Photoshop gradients collection but there are many additional ones available on the web.
 You can load them via the right side menu such as replace and load.
 You can set the angle and mode etc though you are limited in the things you can change via the panel (you can use the next technique to alter the origin etc).
 If you have a single vector artwork (this does not appear with more than one selected) then you can also alter the gradient via the layer menu and layer content options so you can change the gradient to a radial or diamond as well as change the origin as well as scale and more

 You can set the color to a pattern.
 You can use any of the pre-defined patterns included in the panel as well as any of the items available via the right side menu.
 You can also define your own or use ones ready made available on the web (such as on this site).
 You can also use any super large image and then define that as a pattern and use that via that option (if it is much larger than the shape then it doesn't matter if the artwork is seamless or not).
 You can also set the scale for the artwork.
 If you have only one piece of artwork selected then you can modify the pattern such as origin and scale etc via the layer menu layer content options.